January 17, 2020In The News

 Rafi Law Firm handles a lot of commercial motor vehicle cases.
 That includes cases against truckers, ambulance drivers, tow trucks, delivery drivers, and just about anyone else who was on the job when they caused an accident that injured our client.
 When we file these lawsuits, we name the drivers’ employers as a defendant in addition to the actual driver.

-Holding the Company Responsible
+Holding The Company Responsible

 Employers are responsible for their employees’ negligent driving based on the legal theory of “vicarious liability.”
 In the most basic terms, vicarious liability means that when an employee does something negligent or careless, the employer is negligent or careless.